Darkwing42/emitter.py/README.md

 # emitter.py
-A minimalist event emitter for Python.
+A minimalist event emitter for Python 3.

 ## Example